MecatronicaUncu/Red-Social-Asociacion/README.md

 ## Objective

-To implement a small social network for a student society.
+To implement a small open source social network for any small community.

 ## Linux install guide